Ming0818/Speech-Lab/Lab2/Readme.md

 0.07729421
 ```

-The meaning of the above results is ...
+The meaning of the above results is the probability for each state during all observations.
+That is the probabilities of being in state 1/2/.../9 given the priors and the full set of observations.

 When we sum over both states and time steps, the result is: ```70.9999999998```, which is nearly 71 and the same length of the observation sequence.
 Because for each time step, the sum of the posteriors are 1, so for 71 time steps, the overall sum is 71.